 782 Washington Ave. (at Sterling Pl.), Prospect Heights, Brooklyn

-Our Rating Neighborhood Brooklyn Hours Mon–Fri 7am–5pm, Sat 7am–9pm, Sun 8am–8pm Transportation Subway: 2, 3 to Grand Army Plaza Phone 718/636-9736 Prices Main courses $6–$15, most in the $6–$9 range Cuisine Type Breakfast Other No reservations are accepted, so get ready for a line, especially at brunch time on weekends.
+Our Rating Neighborhood Brooklyn Hours Mon–Sat 7am–9pm, Sun 8am–9pm Transportation Subway: 2, 3 to Grand Army Plaza Phone 718/636-9736 Prices Main courses $6–$24, most in the $8–$12 range Cuisine Type Breakfast Web site Tom's Restaurant Other Second location at 1229 Boardwalk West in Coney Island

 Map782 Washington Ave.
 New York City